fugue/regula/README.md

 Note that Regula requires Terraform 0.12+ in order to generate the JSON-formatted plan.

-### Windows
+#### Windows

 Because Regula uses a bash script to automatically generate a plan, convert it to JSON, and run the Rego validations, Windows users can instead manually run the steps that Regula performs.
 See those steps [here](#locally-producing-a-report-on-windows).
 Alternatively, you can run the script using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

+### Regula Docker image

+Regula is available as a Docker image on DockerHub [here](https://hub.docker.com/r/fugue/regula).

 ## Regula rules

-Regula rules are written in standard [Rego] and use a similar format to [Fugue Custom Rules].
+Regula rules are written in [Rego] and use the same format as [Fugue Custom Rules].
 This means there are (currently) two kinds of rules: simple rules and advanced rules.

 See the [rules](https://github.com/fugue/regula/tree/master/rules) directory for rules that apply to CloudFormation and Terraform.